 While the long cattle drives ended, ranching did not.
 Cowboys continued to work on ranches, managing cattle, but now within fenced pastures.

-The cowboy skills turned into sport with the rise of rodeos, which started as informal competitions among cowboys to now being professional sports showcasing roping, riding, and other cowboy skills.
+As a Cultural Heritage, the American Cowboy skills turned into sport with the rise of rodeos, which started as informal competitions among cowboys to now being professional sports showcasing roping, riding, and other cowboy skills.

 The cowboy became an enduring symbol of American freedom, rugged individualism, and the spirit of the frontier.
 This image was popularized by literature, Wild West shows (like Buffalo Bill’s), and later by Hollywood.